jezevec10/jstris-multilang/id.md

 'allFromT1' => 'and everything from Tier 1',
 'perMonth' => ':cost per month',
 'customAmount' => 'Custom amount',
-'customAmountDesc' => 'If you prefer to donate a custom amount, you can configure it here.
-In case of a one-time donation, the supporter benefits are assigned to your account for a duration based on the amount.', 'oneTime' => 'One time',
+'customAmountDesc' => 'You may become Supporter with a one-time transaction or a custom amount.
+In case of one-time, the Supporter benefits are assigned to your account for a duration based on the amount.', 'oneTime' => 'One time',
 'monthly' => 'Monthly',
 'other' => 'Other',